mfs409/learnx-interactive-website-vue-firebase/README.md

 - When you are done developing, and ready to make your website "live", there is one additional security step you should take.
-In the Firebase web console, select "Authentication", pick "Sign-in method", and delete "localhost" from "Authorized domains".
-This will make it harder for a user to hack into your system.
+In the Firebase web console, select "Authentication", pick "Settings", and delete "localhost" from "Authorized domains".
+This will make it harder for a user to hack your data.

 - If you are going to store your code online (e.g., in Github), make sure that you do not check in any private/secret data.
-For example, you should not put your `config.ts` file online.
+For example, you should not put your `fbconfig.ts` file online.
 There is a file called `.gitignore`, which should help to prevent certain files from going online.
 Make sure you use it correctly!